Finding the Time

 · Spending time with family

-I also enjoy watching TV but only watch a maximum of one hour per night weekdays.
-You need to be careful with this as we have become a binge TV nation and this is escapism or distraction.
-It gives limited joy but mainly numbs reality so be careful with how much time you are spending on this or other screens or games.
+I also enjoy watching TV but only watch a maximum of 1 hour per night weekdays.
+You need to be careful with this as we have become a binge TV nation and this is escapism or distraction it gives limited joy but mainly numbs reality so be careful with how much time you are spending on this or other screens or games.
 It can be a lazy option and will not replenish energy levels or reduce cortisol and adrenaline.

 The key is to know yourself, know what you want and not to compromise if it is really important to you.
 Put in positive boundaries to achieve the time you need for joyous activity and your life will become happier.